-The group is rapidly decreasing in maturity as evidenced by the tailspin in productivity.
+DLAGNOSIS: The group is rapidly decreasing in maturity as evidenced by the tailspin in productivity.
 The leader may be perceived as permissive because of the high degree of relationship behavior he or she is displaying.
 The leader's best bet in the short run is to cut back significantly in developing personal relationships with the group and initiate considerable structure, i.e. explaining what activities group members are to do and when, where, and how tasks are to be accomplished.
 If the group begins to show some signs of assuming responsibility, the leader can begin to increase relationship behavior and start again to delegate.

-A. emphasize the use of uniform procedures and the necessity for task accomplishment.
+A. Emphasize the use of uniform procedures and the necessity for task accomplishment.

-(+2)This action (HT/LR) provides the

-directive leadership needed to increase group productivity in the short run.
+Rationale: (+2) This action (HT/ LR) provides the directive leadership needed to increase group productivity in the short run.

-- C. talk with subordinates and then set goals.
-Rationale - (+1) This action (HT/HR) may be appropriate if the group begins to mature and demonstrate some ability to meet deadlines and accomplish tasks. - B. be available for discussion, but not push.
-Rationale - (-1) This action (HR/LT) is appropriate for a group, average in maturity, with reasonable output; one which is taking some responsibility for decisions. searching out the leader only for special situations.
-At present, this group does not have that level of maturity. - D. intentionally not intervene.
-Rationale - (-2) This "hands-off" action (LT/LR) will only increase the probability that this behavior will continue.
+C. Talk with subordinates and then set goals.

+Rationale: (+1) This action (HT/ HR) may be appropriate if the group begins to mature and demonstrate some ability to meet deadlines and accomplish tasks.

+B. Be available for discussion, but not push.

+Rationale: (-1) This action (HR/LT) is appropriate for a group average in maturity, with reasonable output; one which is taking some responsibility for decisions, searching out the leader only for

+Who says you can't change human behavior?

+Not the leading motivator and behavioral scientist, Dr. Eden Ryl.
+In each of her motivative films, Dr. Ryl proves that people are responsible for their own behavior...have the power to change...and can choose their own positive attitudes in every job situation.
+Discover how!

+YOU PACK YOUR OWN CHUTE 16mm • 30 minutes • full color

+YOU CAN SURPASS YOURSELF 16mm • 28 minutes • full color

+GRAB HOLD OF TODAY 16mm • 28 minutes • full color

+Write or call today for free information.

+TOLL FREE 800-854-0223 ext.
+940 In Calif. call collect: 714-833-2444 ext.
+940 special situations.
+At present, this group does not have that level of maturity.

+P.O.
+Box 7530, Dept. 940 Newport Beach, CA 92260 Ramic is the sole legal source for these films

+D. Intentionally not intervene.

+Rationale: (-2) This "hands-off" action (LT/LR) will only increase the probability that this behavior will continue.